 Table 20 is referenced in the Groundwater Quality Protection rules.
 Since Table 20 will be removed from the Toxic Substances rule, DEQ proposes to delete the reference and instead reference the Toxic Substances rule.
 DEQ proposes not to insert a specific table name (i.e. Table 30) into the Groundwater Quality Rule to reduce citation corrections in the future if the table name changes again.

 Additionally, there is a citation in this rule to Division 41 which no longer exists.
-The correct reference should be to that same antidegradation policy described and referenced in OAR 340-040-0020; therefore DEQ proposes to delete the citation.
+The correct reference should be to the same antidegradation policy described and referenced in OAR 340-040-0020; therefore DEQ proposes to delete the citation.

 5. 340-040-0080 Numerical Groundwater Quality Reference Levels and Guidance Levels